borisdivjak/LaunchPad-for-Maschine/README.md

 - You'll need to make sure that the patterns are visible on your screen
 - You need to keep Maschine (the software) in 'ideas' mode
 - Only works up to 8 patterns in each of the first 8 instrument groups

+# Diclaimer

+This script is provided as is and I have no particular plans to keep it updated with future changes to Maschine and other related components.
+I also take no responsibility for any way you might use it, so proceed at your own discretion.
+I've developed this for my own personal use and I'm only sharing it here because I thought other people could probably benefit from it.